dasteihn/minifftw/README.md

 *Parameters*: None

-*Returns*: The MPI-Rank (integer) of your application
+*Returns*: The MPI-Rank (integer) of your application when build with MPI, 0 otherwise.

-Only available in MPI mode.
+For convenience, this function also exists when you don't build for MPI usage.
+So you don't have to change your code.

 #### finit